top of page

 What are the next steps?

-Notices about the Settlement Approval Hearing are being drafted.
+Notices about the Settlement Approval are being drafted.

-The Notice will contain information and instructions for the class if they wish to object or opt out of the settlement.
+The Notice will contain information and instructions for the class when and how a class member can submit a claim.
 We will distribute these notices widely through newspapers, social media, and among First Nations band offices and community organizations, among other methods to ensure we reach as many potential class members as possible.

 While the Settlement Agreement will require finalization and Court-approval which may change the following definitions, the following are current definitions of key terms: